Abstem/Invites/README.md

 $ composer require clarkeash/invites
 ```

-Next, register the service provider with Laravel:
+Next, register the service provider with Laravel (no need on version 5.5):

 ```php
 // config/app.php